Grade Two Madison History Program

 Where Will Washington Sleep? is a short play that takes place in a home in Madison when two goodwives learn that George Washington is traveling through town and needs a place to sleep for the night.
 Students learn about varied aspects of colonial cultural and social life.
 HIST.
 2.4, 2.5; CIV.
 2.2, 2.3, 2.4

-The 1685 Deacon John Grave House is a perfect setting for learning about colonial life.
-Students participate in activities related to a colonial child’s work.
+Students participate in activities related to a colonial child's school day.
 HIST.
 2.4, 2.5; ECO.
 2.3

 Fun & Games at the Grave House (Deacon John Grave House)